 For example, assume a $1000 bond pays 5% or $50 per year till the lifetime of the bond.
 If, after a year, the market interest rate rises, say 6%, then the 5% bond will lose some of its value because a similar $1000 bond is giving 6% now.
 So, an investor will go for the 5% bond only if its effective rate is 6%, i.e., they will pay less than $1000 for the same 5% bond now.

 One can calculate the effective rate by taking the nominal rate and then adjusting it for the number of compounding periods.
 The formula for calculating the effective interest rate using the nominal rate is

 Effective Annual Interest = (1+ (1/n)) ^ n – 1

-It is a general rule that as the number of compounding periods increase, the effective annual interest rate also rises.
-For instance, quarterly compounding gives a higher return in comparison to the semi-annual compounding, while monthly compounding gives more return than the quarterly.
+It is a general rule that as the number of compounding periods increases, the effective annual interest rate also rises.
+For instance, quarterly compounding gives a higher return than the semi-annual compounding, while monthly compounding gives more return than the quarterly.
 Similarly, daily compounding produces a higher return than monthly.

 Why it’s Useful?

-To demonstrate the usefulness of the effective rate, lets us take an example.
-Suppose, John invests money in an investment (A) that pays him 10% compounded monthly, and an investment (B) that pays him 10.1% compounded semi-annually.
-From the outset, it seems investment B is more profitable, but calculating the effective rate will tell the real thing.
+To demonstrate the usefulness of the effective rate, let us take an example.
+Suppose John invests money in an investment (A) that pays him 10% compounded monthly and an investment (B) that pays him 10.1% compounded semi-annually.
+From the outset, investment B seems more profitable, but calculating the effective rate will tell the real thing.

 The effective interest rate for investment A is 10.47%, while for investment B is 10.36%.
 So, on the basis of interest rate, investment A is more profitable.